Prompt Engineering Is Not a Job

 When you write a prompt, you are making a bet about how a specific model, at a specific temperature, on a specific input distribution, will behave.
 That bet has a half-life.
 OpenAI just shipped function calling this week, and if your prompt assumed function formatting through system-message hacks, your hand-tuned work may need revisiting.
 The underlying model gets updated.
 The input distribution shifts when real users arrive.
 The context window fills differently in production than in your test harness.

-This is not a hypothetical.
-It is what happens when you treat prompt optimization as a deliverable rather than an ongoing experimental loop.
 The teams I respect are not trying to "finish" their prompts.
-They are building systems that let them measure, iterate, and catch regressions.
-The prompt is just a knob inside that system.
+They build systems that let them measure, iterate, and catch regressions: change the prompt, measure the outcome, form a new hypothesis.
+The prompt is just a knob inside that system, and turning the knob is just engineering.

 What the Job Actually Requires